But, what is a subscription box?

 - Recurring deliveries.
 These boxes are usually shipped on a monthly basis.
 They can expose customers to brands they haven't bought from before or let them try out new products from their favorite brands.
 They're also a great way to sell off products that are likely to become dead stock.
 The key to running a successful subscription box is that customers need to see cost savings.
 If the products in a box cost $100 MSRP, the subscription cost must be lower.
 This incentivizes customers to subscribe.

 - Recurring payments.
 Recurring deliveries are only possible when paired with recurring payments.
 This is the biggest reason companies expand into the subscription box market, as they can guarantee additional income each month.
-The markup can also be very helpful depending on your industry and the products you’re selling.
+The markup can also be very helpful depending on your industry, the products you’re selling, and any costs associated with custom subscription boxes.

 Types of Subscription Boxes

-There are many types of subscription boxes on the market today, but a few have seen massive growth in recent years.
+There are many types of subscription boxes in the subscription commerce market today, but a few have seen massive growth in recent years.

 The top subscription box types are: